aramova/opn-diag/CONCEPTS.md

     *   **Analysis**: This classic symptom almost always points to DNS failure.
 Check the output of `drill google.com`.
 If it fails, the problem is with the firewall's upstream DNS servers.
 Check `configctl system list nameservers` to see what they are.
 Check `pgrep -lf unbound` to ensure the local DNS service is running.
 If it is, its logs (Section 9) are the next place to look.
     *   **Problem**: You have a local override for `myserver.local` to point to a private IP, but clients are getting a public IP instead.
     *   **Analysis**: Look at the "Testing Local Unbound Zones" block.
 Did the script test `myserver.local`?
 Did the `drill` output show the correct private IP?
 If not, it indicates a misconfiguration in the Unbound DNS Overrides section of the OPNsense GUI.

-## Sanitization Logic

-### Section 1: System Information (`collect_system_info`)

-*   **Logic and Purpose**: This section gathers high-level information about the operating system and its status.
-It establishes a baseline understanding of the software environment.
-*   **Commands Executed**:
-    *   `uname -a`: Prints detailed OS information, including the kernel version, architecture, and build date.
-Essential for identifying the base FreeBSD version.
-    *   `freebsd-version -ukr`: Shows the installed userland, kernel, and running kernel versions.
-Helps spot mismatches that can occur after an update.
-    *   `uptime`: Shows how long the system has been running, the number of users, and the system load averages.
-A recent reboot could be a sign of a crash.
-High load averages point to performance issues.
-    *   `cat /var/run/dmesg.boot`: Dumps the kernel message buffer from boot time.
-This is invaluable for diagnosing hardware detection issues, driver failures, or other problems that occur very early in the boot process.
-    *   `configctl system status`: An OPNsense-specific command to get a quick, structured overview of the system's health, including versions and service status.
-    *   `configctl system sensors`: Queries the system's hardware sensors for temperature, voltage, and fan speed.
-Critical for diagnosing overheating or hardware power issues.
-*   **Troubleshooting Use Cases**:
-    *   **Problem**: The firewall is crashing randomly.
-    *   **Analysis**: Check `uptime` to see if the crashes coincide with specific times.
-Review `dmesg.boot` and `configctl system sensors` for signs of hardware errors or overheating that could cause instability.
-    *   **Problem**: A new network card is not working.
-    *   **Analysis**: Search the `dmesg.boot` output for the card's model or the driver name.
-If it shows errors during initialization or isn't detected at all, it points to a driver or hardware compatibility issue.

----

-### Section 2: Hardware Diagnostics (`collect_hardware_diagnostics`)

-*   **Logic and Purpose**: This section probes the physical hardware of the system.
-It's designed to identify issues with the CPU, memory, storage, and motherboard.
-*   **Commands Executed**:
-    *   `lscpu`: Lists detailed CPU information, including model, cores, speed, and features.
-    *   `lsblk`: Lists block devices (disks).
-Useful for seeing all detected storage devices.
-    *   `hwstat`: Provides a general hardware status overview.
-    *   `dmidecode -q -t system` & `dmidecode -q -t bios`: Queries the DMI (or SMBIOS) data to get the system manufacturer, model number, serial number, and BIOS/UEFI version.
-Invaluable for identifying the exact hardware and checking for firmware updates.
-    *   `geom disk list`: Shows detailed information about disk geometry and attached disks from the FreeBSD GEOM framework.
-    *   `smartctl -a /dev/...`: Runs a full Self-Monitoring, Analysis, and Reporting Technology (SMART) check on each detected disk.
-This can reveal a failing or unhealthy disk before it fails completely.
-*   **Troubleshooting Use Cases**:
-    *   **Problem**: The system is performing poorly or has I/O errors in the logs.
-    *   **Analysis**: Examine the output of `smartctl`.
-Look for non-zero values in `Reallocated_Sector_Ct`, `Current_Pending_Sector`, or a `FAILED` status in the overall health assessment.
-These are strong indicators of a failing disk.
-    *   **Problem**: You need to confirm if a system's BIOS/UEFI is out of date.
-    *   **Analysis**: The `dmidecode -t bios` output shows the current firmware version and release date.
-This can be compared against the manufacturer's website to see if an update is available, which might fix stability or compatibility issues.
-    *   **Sample `smartctl` Output Snippet**:
-        ```
-        SMART Attributes Data Structure revision number: 10
-        ID# ATTRIBUTE_NAME          FLAG     VALUE WORST THRESH TYPE      UPDATED  WHEN_FAILED RAW_VALUE
-          5 Reallocated_Sector_Ct   0x0033   100   100   005    Pre-fail  Always       -       0
-          9 Power_On_Hours          0x0032   099   099   000    Old_age   Always       -       12345
-        197 Current_Pending_Sector  0x0022   100   100   000    Old_age   Always       -       8
-        ```
-    *   **Interpretation**: In this sample, the `Current_Pending_Sector` count of 8 indicates there are sectors the drive firmware is unsure about.
-This is a warning sign that the disk may be developing problems.

-## Sanitization Logic

-This section details how the `--sanitize` flag works to protect sensitive information while keeping the output useful for diagnostics.